 \section{Numerical experiments}

-These numerical experiments assess the performance of the proposed temporal-complexity-reduction method on a structural-dynamics example using three reduced-order models: Galerkin projection (Eq.\ \eqref{eq:pgODE2} with $\testBasis = \podstate$), Galerkin projection with collocation (Eq.\ \eqref{eq:collocation}), and Galerkin projection with least-squares reconstruction of the residual (Eq.\ \eqref{eq:gappyRes}).
-We consider a sequence of problems that pose increasing difficulty to the method.
+These numerical experiments assess the performance of the proposed temporal-complexity-reduction method on a structural-dynamics example using three reduced-order models: Galerkin projection (Eq.\ \eqref{eq:pgODE2} with $\testBasis = \podstate$), Galerkin projection with least-squares reconstruction of the residual (Eq.\ \eqref{eq:gappyRes}), and a structure-preserving reduced-order model \citep{carlberg2012spd}.
+We do not present results for a collocation ROM (see Eq.~\eqref{eq:collocation}), as this approach was unstable in most cases, even when 60\% of the degrees of freedom were selected as sample indices (i.e., $\nsample/\ndof = 0.6$).
+Section \ref{sec:problemDesc} provides a description of the problem---a parameterized, damped clamped--free truss structure subjected to external forces---and details the experimental setup.
+We then consider a sequence of problems that poses increasing difficulty to the method.

-Section \ref{sec:limiting} considers the ideal scenario for the method: the online inputs are identical to the training inputs, and the reduced bases are not truncated.
-In this case, the temporal behavior of the system is exactly predictable, because (in exact arithmetic) the online response is the same as the training response.
-Therefore, we expect the proposed method to work extremely well in this case.
+Section \ref{sec:limiting} considers the ideal scenario for the method: the online points are identical to the training points, and the reduced bases are not truncated.
+In this case, the temporal behavior of the system is perfectly predictable, because (in exact arithmetic) the online response is the same as the training response.
+Therefore, we expect the proposed method to work extremely well.

-Section \ref{sec:unforced} assesses the method's performance in a more challenging setting.
-Here, the online inputs are different from the training inputs (i.e., predictive scenario), so the temporal behavior is not identical to that observed during the training simulations.
-The parametric inputs correspond to material properties and shape parameters, and the external force is set to zero; this leads to a free-vibration problem.
+Section \ref{sec:FREElow2} assesses the method's performance in a more challenging setting.
+Here, the online points differ from the training points (i.e., a predictive scenario), so the temporal behavior is not identical to that observed during the training simulations.
+The parametric inputs correspond to shape parameters and the initial displacement.
+The external force is set to zero, which leads to a damped free-vibration problem.
 As a result, the dynamics encountered in this example are relatively smooth.

-Section \ref{sec:forced1} considers a more challenging predictive scenario wherein rich dynamics---generated from a high-frequency external force---characterize the response.
-Here, the parametric inputs correspond to the magnitudes of the high-frequency forces.
-All material-property and shape variables are held fixed.
+Section \ref{sec:FRCSTRlow2} considers a more challenging predictive scenario wherein rich dynamics---generated from a high-frequency external force---characterize the response.
+Here, additional parametric inputs are considered, which correspond to the magnitudes and frequencies of the high-frequency forces.

-Finally, Section \ref{sec:forced2} pushes the method to its limit by considering a predictive scenario characterized by high-frequency external forces as well as variations in material properties and shape variables.
+Section \ref{sec:FRCSTR2} increases the predictive difficulty, as the allowable range of the parametric inputs is doubled, leading to a more significant variation in the responses.

+Finally, Section \ref{sec:avg} summarizes the proposed forecasting method's performance over all experiments and tested reduced-order models.